gabisurita/network-labs/setup.md

 ```

-* ifconfig on virtual machine
+* IP of the virtual machine

 **Curiosity**: Another option is to use "Host-only Adapter" setup.